gpepic/playlist_rb/README.md

 ###Author:

 ###Ginger G Pearson
-8/13/2014
+9/3/2014

 ###Version:
-V2.0.0
+V3.0.0

 ###Description:
-This Ruby program will allow the user to enter music and list it by song title, album name, or artist.
+This Ruby program will allow the user to create a playlist, enter music and list or sort it by song title, album name, or artist.

 ###Directions:
 To run this program, `Ruby` will need to be installed on your system.
 From the command line, enter: